Applied Math and Engineering

 MY ENGINEERING PERSPECTIVE

-As an applied mathematician and engineer, I am interested in the theory and practice of intelligent systems and solutions that serve human needs and thriving.
-I generally prefer a mathematical approach to this topic and by default am agnostic about any particular technology or process.
+As an applied mathematician and engineer, I am interested in physics all the way through the theory and practice of intelligent systems and solutions architecting.
+I generally prefer a mathematical approach to these topics and by default am agnostic about any particular technology or process.
 One implication of that stance is that I will learn how to use a new tool well for a project if it’s the right tool for the job.

-If you’re a very particular type of nerd and want to take a look at my master’s thesis, here you go!
+If you’re a very particular type of nerd and want to take a look at said thesis, here you go!

 Rings of Conditions of Rank 1 Spherical Varieties